piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

     for 1 minute" while there is no other run launched), you can erase the security log with `./submit_chain.sh ERASE_CONFIG_QUEUE`.
     The script "submit_chain.sh" creates a repertory named after the run name (usually, starting with '.', so it is a hidden repertory) that contains the main information of the chain of runs, *including the log file* (in the subrepertory "run/").
+    Once one chain of runs is launched, you can safely modify the file "submit_chain.sh" to launch another serie of runs.
+    * The outputs and restarts will be written in "OUTPUT/".
+The "intermediate" restarts will be automatically moved in "restart/geoclim/" and "restart/dynsoil/".